reagento/dishka/docs/concepts.rst

         def __init__(self, client: Client):
             self.client = client

-So, dependency is just object required for some other object.
+So, dependency is just an object required by another object.
 Dependencies can depend on other objects, which are their dependencies.

-To follow dependency injection rule, dependent object should receive their dependencies and not request themselves.
+To follow dependency injection rule, dependent objects should receive their dependencies and not request them themselves.
 The same classes can be instantiated with different values of their dependencies.
 At least in tests.

 Scope